botverse/stateless/README.md

 # Stateless

-| A serverless app for tateless people
+| A serverless app for stateless people

 [![License][license-image]][license-url]